Mu2e/EventNtuple/tutorial/eventntuple-basics.md

 # EventNtuple Basics (Draft)

 ## Introduction
 The EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html) that contains Mu2e data from the tracker, calorimeter, and CRV.
 You can think of it like a giant spreadsheet: each row is a Mu2e event and each leaf is a column.
-You will soon realize that the structure is a little more complext than a simple spreadsheet.
+You will soon realize that the structure is a little more complex than that...

 ## Learning Objectives